Understand and Accelerate Memory Processing Pipeline for Large Language Model Inference: Introduction

 \textbf{\ul{Claim 2: Computations in memory processing are heterogeneous.} (Section \ref{sec:heterogeneity})} Quantitatively, each step exhibits distinct arithmetic intensity, leading to different utilization of compute and memory resources.
 Qualitatively, their memory access patterns and data dependencies also differ substantially.
 For example, generating compressed key embeddings in sparse attention involves regular, consecutive accesses and is compute intensive when processing multiple attention heads, whereas score computation and retrieval rely on skinny matrix-vector multiply and top-$k$ search that are memory-bound, irregular in access pattern, and data-dependent across tokens.
 We observe that such computational heterogeneity is pervasive in the memory processing pipeline of LLM inference.

 \textbf{\ul{Claim 3: Heterogeneous systems can accelerate memory processing.} (Section \ref{sec:system})} Motivated by the heterogeneity in computational characteristics, we argue that mapping LLM memory processing onto a heterogeneous system is preferred to achieve optimal acceleration.
-In this work, we present a solution based on off-the-shelf devices for demonstration, and the same paradigm can be used to inspire future heterogeneous hardware designs.
+In this work, we present a solution based on off-the-shelf devices for demonstration.
+The paradigm can be used to inspire future heterogeneous hardware designs.
 In particular, given the speed and energy advantages of Field Programmable Gate Array (FPGA) devices for sparse, irregular, and memory-bound workloads over GPUs and CPUs \cite{song2022serpens, he2024levelst}, we propose executing the memory processing pipeline of LLM inference on a GPU-FPGA heterogeneous system, with consideration of both computational heterogeneity and data locality.
-Evaluated on a platform comprising an AMD MI210 GPU and an Alveo U55C FPGA connected via PCIe, we achieve:
+We evaluated a system with an AMD MI210 GPU and an Alveo U55C FPGA connected via PCIe, and it achieves: